This clinical trial involves individuals who have been diagnosed with Acute Myeloid Leukemia

 is being studied.

-There are two parts to this research study:
+There are three parts to this research study:

 Part 1 is to determine a safe dose of the study drug, Venetoclax, when given in

-combination with a standard chemotherapy and Part 2 is to determine the safety of
+combination with a standard chemotherapy.
+Part 2 is to determine the safety of

-post-transplant maintenance therapy with the combination of azacytidine and
+post-transplant maintenance therapy with the combination of azacitidine and

-venetoclax.
-Participants enrolled in Part 1 of this study, will receive Venetoclax
+Participants enrolled in Part 1 of this study, will receive Venetoclax in

-Participants enrolled in Part 2 of the study, will also receive Venetoclax in
+Participants enrolled in Part 2 and Part 3 of the study, will also receive

-combination with conditioning chemotherapy (prior to transplantation) and will have
+Venetoclax in combination with conditioning chemotherapy (prior to transplantation)

-the opportunity to receive maintenance chemotherapy (after transplantation) for
+and will have the opportunity to receive maintenance chemotherapy (after

 Dose-Escalation phase is the part of the study where treatment dose and schedule are